DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 Share the following with ECTs:

 It doesn’t matter what subject you teach, differences in students' performance are affected by how much they engage in deliberate practice.
-Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as play or repetition
+Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as play or repetition.

 Deliberate practice is not the same as rote repetition.
 Rote repetition - simply repeating a task - will not by itself improve performance.
 Deliberate practice involves attention, rehearsal and repetition and leads to new knowledge or skills that can later be developed into more complex knowledge and skills.